Home » Specialties » Biostatistician

 Once the data is analyzed, the biostatistician’s next step is to make their analysis understandable to the people who will be reading it.

-“Biostatisticians weigh the pros and cons of different statistical techniques and the types of conclusions that can be made, and then ensure those conclusions are relevant to and understandable for a variety of audiences,” Torres says.
+“Biostatisticians weigh the pros and cons of different statistical techniques and the types of conclusions that can be made, and then ensure those conclusions are relevant to and understandable for a variety of audiences,” Torres said.
 “You can generate really fancy results, but if no one can understand what it means or what to do with them, there’s little to no impact.”

-Organizations that Employ Biostatisticians
+Organizations that employ biostatisticians

 • Hospitals